JusticeTibbs/Emerald-Collab/Emerald Details.md

 ## 4. Methodology
 ### 4.1 Participants and Procedure
-Our participants consisted a total of twenty-two high-school students and three Field Coordinators from MAPSCorps
+Our participants consisted a total of 22 high-school students and Field Coordinators from MAPSCorps to help with data collection with Emerald.
+The attendence varied each Saturday; however, on average, 12 high school students showed up in attendence.

+The road condition surveys consisted on students utilizing ArcGIS QuickCapture, a field collection app that allows users to capture and record field observations with a simple button interface on their smartphones.
+We chose QuickCapture due to it being easy-to-use and requiring little training.